Chemins de fer de la Corse

-Chemins de fer de la Corse (/fr/, CFC; Camini di Ferru di a Corsica) is the name of the regional rail network serving the French island of Corsica.
+Chemins de fer de la Corse (/fr/, CFC; Camini di Ferru di a Corsica) is the name of the regional rail network serving the island of Corsica.
 It is centred on the town of Ponte Leccia, from which three main lines radiate to Ajaccio, Bastia, and Calvi.
 The section following the northwest coastline between L'Île-Rousse and Calvi, known as the Balagne line, gives access to many beaches and is very popular with tourists.

-A fourth line, running from Casamozza (on the Bastia line) down the east coast of the island to Porto-Vecchio was badly damaged by bombardment during World War II and never reopened.
+A fourth line, running from Casamozza (on the Bastia line) down the east coast of the island to Porto-Vecchio was badly damaged by bombing during World War II and never reopened.